 Colorado Highway Crash: Fiery 28-Vehicle Pileup Closes I-70 Near Denver

-A highway crash killed multiple people and started a large fire on Interstate 70 along the western edge of Denver Thursday, in a disaster that police say was triggered by a semi that slammed into a group of cars that were stopped in traffic.
+A highway crash killed "multiple" people and started a large fire on Interstate 70 along the western edge of Denver Thursday, in a disaster that police say was triggered by a semi that slammed into a group of cars that were stopped in traffic.
+The exact number of fatalities is still unknown.

-The crash involved at least 24 cars and four semis, according to Ty Countryman of the Lakewood Police Department.
+The crash took place around 4:50 p.m. local time and involved at least 24 cars and four semis, according to Ty Countryman of the Lakewood Police Department, in an update on the crash Friday morning.

 Witnesses reported a chain-reaction of collisions, followed immediately by a large fire.
-The truck that police say started the crash was carrying a flatbed full of lumber — which was strewn across the road like matchsticks.
+The truck that police say started the crash was carrying a flatbed full of lumber.
+2x4s were strewn across the road like matchsticks.
 Diesel fuel also spilled on the roadway, fire officials said.

-Six people were taken to the hospital, including the driver of the semi that is believed to have sparked the initial collision.
+Six people were taken to the hospital, including the driver of the semi.
 That driver, who sustained minor injuries, is now in police custody and is being charged with multiple counts of vehicular homicide, Countryman said.
+Police did not identify the driver, other than to say he's not from Colorado.

 We're over a large vehicle fire on I-70 at Colorado Mills Parkway.
 We're working to get more information. https://t.co/ulVSXN86Dr— Denver7 News (@DenverChannel) April 25, 2019

 Parts of I-70 remain closed Friday morning — and highway officials say it isn't likely to open until sometime Saturday.
-The closure caused long delays in the morning commute, with investigators still working and workers trying to clean up debris in eastbound lanes, where the crash took.
-Westbound lanes are also closed, with motorists using a detour to avoid a bridge where the worst damage occurred.
+The closure caused long delays in the morning commute, with investigators still combing the area, and workers trying to clean up debris in the eastbound lanes where the crash took place.
+Westbound lanes are also closed, with motorists using a detour to avoid a bridge where the greatest damage occurred.

 Police are still assessing the scene, trying to identify the dead and account for everyone who was involved.
 It wasn't until late Thursday night that police investigators could gain access to the worst area of the crash.

-"We are trying to put together the vast amount of cars to the vast amount of people that we're trying to get ahold of," Countryman said.
+"We are trying to put together the vast amount of cars to the vast amount of people that we're trying to get a hold of," Countryman said.

-Transportation officials are also evaluating the damage to a bridge where the accident took place, from the intense heat of the fire.
+Transportation officials are also evaluating the damage to the bridge, caused by the intense heat of the fire.

-A firefighter was also injured while working on the crash, "hit by debris when potentially a tire exploded," the West Metro Fire department said.
+One firefighter was injured while responding to the accident, "hit by debris when potentially a tire exploded," the West Metro Fire department said.

 Images from the scene showed a blooming cloud of black smoke hanging over the road.
 In the struggle to get water to the crash site and combat the flames, a group of nearby residents helped firefighters carry a long fire hose to a hydrant in an apartment complex.